autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 On successful reward distribution the function emits:

-- a `Rewarded` event for each staking reward distribution, logging: recipient address `addr` and reward amount `amount`.
+- a `Rewarded` event for each staking reward distribution, logging: recipient address `addr`, `atnAmount`m `ntnAmount`.
-- a `NewEpoch` event signalling the beginning of a new epoch, logging: unique identifier for the new epoch `epochID`.
+- a `NewEpoch` event signalling the beginning of a new epoch, logging: `epoch`, the unique identifier for the new epoch.

 ###  finalize (Accountability Contract)